 Business Insurance for Lawyers & Legal Firms

-Legal practices carry significant professional liability exposure - from missed limitation dates to errors in conveyancing transactions.
-Professional indemnity insurance is mandatory for all practising lawyers in Australia.
-The right business insurance protects your practice, your clients, and your personal assets.
-Compare cover options from Australia's leading business insurance providers below.
+Legal practices carry substantial professional liability exposure - from missed limitation periods and conveyancing errors to trust account fraud and regulatory investigations.
+Professional indemnity insurance is mandated by state and territory Law Societies for all practising solicitors in Australia.
+Comprehensive business insurance protects your practice, your clients, and your personal assets.
+Explore cover options from leading Australian providers below.

 Highest Rated Featured Provider